codankra/openprices/README.md

 If you find Open Prices useful, I'd be grateful if you could:

 1. Star this GitHub repo
-2. Tell your friends, family, and X (the everything app) followers about open price data
+2. Tell your friends, family, and X (the everything app) followers about the openprices website
 3. [Support the Developer Here](https://ko-fi.com/thedank)

 Your support keeps me going! ❤️ Thank You